Religious School

 Shalom!
 Welcome and welcome back to Congregation Ner Shalom’s Religious School!
 We are so excited to learn with you!

-One thing we love about this curriculum is that the Hebrew lessons and Judaic Studies lessons are more integrated.
+One thing we love about this curriculum is that the Hebrew lessons and Judaic Studies lessons are integrated.
 To get the most out of our time, it is imperative that students arrive promptly at 9:30 so that class can start on time.
 We have made a great investment in this curriculum and want to use it to the fullest!
 Additionally, in order to keep up week-to-week, students will be expected to practice reading Hebrew throughout the week, approximately 5 minutes a day, at least 5 days a week.
-Parents will need to sign off on “Take 5” sheets to ensure students are taking their studies seriously.
+Parents should sign off on “Take 5” sheets to ensure students are taking their studies seriously.

 Shalom and a Sweet School Year!